pykettk/magento2-developer-exam-notes/README.md

 - **Do not** work with `static` functions

 ---
+> How do multiple plugins interact?

+---
+> How can the plugin execution order be controlled?

+---
+> How do you debug a plugin if it doesn’t work?

+---
+> What are the limitations of using plugins for customization?

+---
+> In which cases should plugins be avoided?

+---
 #### 1.6.
 Configure Event Observers & Scheduled Jobs
 Observers listen for events that are triggered in Magento.
 Scheduled jobs perform an action at a specified interval.